 - The school’s principal is responsible for providing, or arranging for, safe accommodation of students who cannot get home.
 In extreme circumstances, students and staff may have to remain at the school overnight.

-Students who are bused to school are bused by our transportation provider First Student Canada.
-We expect school buses to operate as scheduled under most weather and urban travel conditions usually experienced in Saskatchewan.
+First Student Canada and Hertz Northern Bus provide transportation for students who are bussed to school.
+School buses are expected to operate as scheduled under most weather and urban travel conditions usually experienced in Saskatchewan.
 There should be very few occasions when severe weather and adverse operating conditions affect school bus service.
 However, when these conditions arise, school bus service may be delayed, altered or cancelled.

 Parents whose children are bused to school are responsible for monitoring winter weather conditions and for having an alternate plan if the school bus is cancelled due to severe weather.
 Please ensure your child is familiar with your alternate plan.
 If parents believe there is a risk of harm before their child gets on the bus (for example, severely cold weather), it is the parent's responsibility to arrange for a safe way for their child to meet the school bus or to seek alternate shelter.
 If the school bus is cancelled, it is the parent's responsibility to make alternate arrangements to get their child to school safely.

-Wheelchair buses are automatically cancelled for the entire day when Environment Canada reports the temperature with wind child at 7:00 a.m. is minus 40 degrees Celsius or colder.
+Wheelchair transportation is automatically cancelled for the entire day when Environment Canada reports the temperature with wind child at 7:00 a.m. is minus 40 degrees Celsius or colder.

-First Student school buses are automatically cancelled for the entire day when Environment Canada reports the temperature with wind chill at 7:00 a.m. is minus 45 degrees Celsius or colder.
+First Student and Hertz Northern Bus school buses are automatically cancelled for the entire day when Environment Canada reports the temperature with wind chill at 7:00 a.m. is minus 45 degrees Celsius or colder.

 Severe weather and adverse operating conditions include, but are not limited to: